Model examples

 with

-The corresponding FF parameters are shown below (in DL_POLY form).
+The corresponding FF parameters are shown below (in the form of a DL_POLY FIELD file).

 ../../_images/ff13_2.png

-The magnesium cation is assigned with the charge +2 and the oxide anion with the charge -2 and three vdw parameter sets for Buckingham potential were assigned to account for all three possible pair-wise combinations: Mg…Mg, Mg…O and O…O.
+The magnesium cation is assigned with a charge of +2 and the oxide anion with a charge of -2, while three vdW parameter sets using the Buckingham potential are assigned to account for all three possible pairwise combinations: Mg…Mg, Mg…O and O…O.

 Note

-The Mg3 and O10 as shown are just atom labels for the magnesium and oxygen, respectively.
-Also, there are no vdw interaction for Mg…Mg pair.
+Mg3 and O10 as shown above are just atom labels for the magnesium and oxygen respectively.
+There are also no vdW interactions for the Mg…Mg pair (where the parameters are set to zero).
 The pair would repel naturally from each other due to the strong electrostatic charge.

 ../../_images/Orange_bar2.png

-Unlike ionic crystals, FF models for organic molecules contain a lot more parameters since V(bonded) is needed to maintain the structure of the molecule.
+Unlike ionic crystals, FF models for organic molecules contain many more parameters since \(V_{bonded}\) is needed to maintain the structure of the molecule.

 ../../_images/ff13_3.png